RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 a) Finding Redundant Baselines
 ******************************
-pyuvdata.utils contains functions for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
+:mod:`utils` contains functions for finding redundant groups of baselines in an array, either by antenna positions or uvw coordinates.
 Baselines are considered redundant if they are within a specified tolerance distance (default is 1 meter).

-The ``get_baseline_redundancies`` function accepts an array of baseline indices and an array of baseline vectors (ie, uvw coordinates) as input, and finds redundancies among the vectors as given.
+The :func:`utils.get_baseline_redundancies` function accepts an array of baseline indices and an array of baseline vectors (ie, uvw coordinates) as input, and finds redundancies among the vectors as given.
 If the ``with_conjugates`` option is selected, it will flip baselines such that ``u > 0``, or ``v > 0 if u = 0``, or ``w > 0 if u = v = 0``.
 In this case, a list of ``conjugates`` is returned as well, which contains indices for the baselines that were flipped for the redundant groups.
 In either mode of operation, this will only return baseline indices that are in the list passed in.

-The ``get_antenna_redundancies`` function accepts an array of antenna indices and an array of antenna positions as input, defines baseline vectors and indices under the positive-u condition described above, and runs ``get_baseline_redundancies`` to find redundant baselines.
-This is similar to running get_baseline_redundancies with the ``with_conjugates`` option, except that the baseline indices are returned such that none need to be flipped to be redundant.
-This is more like what's defined in the ``hera_cal`` package.
+The :func:`utils.get_antenna_redundancies` function accepts an array of antenna indices and an array of antenna positions as input, defines baseline vectors and indices under the positive-u condition described above, and runs :func:`utils.get_baseline_redundancies` to find redundant baselines.
+This is similar to running get_baseline_redundancies with the `with_conjugates` option, except that the baseline indices are returned such that none need to be flipped to be redundant.
+This is more like what's defined in the `hera_cal` package.

+There are also corresponding methods on :class:`~pyuvdata.UVData` with a few conveniences. :meth:`~pyuvdata.UVData.get_baseline_redundancies` passes the baselines that have data. :meth:`~pyuvdata.UVData.get_antenna_redundancies` has a convenience option `conjugate_bls`, which can be set to True to conjugate the UVData object to follow the positive-u condition so that the baselines on the object will match the baseline numbers returned by the method.

 ::